It’s a crime to not brine! Use my tried and true turkey brine recipe the next time you roast a turkey–I promise your guest will be thanking you.

 Instructions

-- Using a brining bag or a 10 quart stockpot add the kosher salt, black peppercorns, dried chives, dried thyme, and dehydrated minced garlic.
+- Using a brining bag or a 10 quart stockpot add the kosher salt, black peppercorns, fresh thyme, and garlic cloves.
 Pour in the water (I typically start with a gallon and a half).
 Using a wooden spoon, mix well until the salt is dissolved.

 - Carefully place the thawed turkey breast inside the stockpot.
 Add additional water if needed to ensure the entire bird is covered in brine.
 Seal bag or place lid on stockpot and set in the refrigerator for at least 12 hours (overnight) and no more then 18 hours.

 - Before your ready to cook the turkey.
-Rinse the turkey with cold water nad pat dry with a paper towel.
+Rinse the turkey with cold water and pat dry with a paper towel.

 Notes